BjornFJohansson/pydna/README.md

 [![icon11](https://www.versioneye.com/user/projects/553174c010e714f9e50010bb/badge.svg)](https://www.versioneye.com/user/projects/553174c010e714f9e50010bb)

-Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor which quickly becomes unfeasible as scale and complexity of the constructions increase.
+Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor, a task which quickly becomes unfeasible as scale and complexity of the constructions increase.

 The Pydna python package provide a human-readable formal description of cloning and assembly strategies which also allows for automatic computer simulation and verification.

 Pydna provides simulation of: